JerryIs-strong/sba_inventory_system/README.md

 > [!WARNING]
 > Before running this program, please don't forget to install the dependency first with ```pip install -r requirements.txt```

-0. It is recommant that to create a  virtual enviroment before install the dependency and running this app with ```python -m venv env```
+0. It is recommend that to create a  virtual enviroment before install the dependency and running this app with ```python -m venv env```
 1. Open this project' root path, run ```python app.py```
 2. The console should display which port the sever is running on
 3. Open system pannel with your prefence browser